The InfluenceRanking™ Engine: Our Ranking Technology Explained

 Looking Under the Hood

-This article is technical but not overly technical.
-It provides enough explanation and justification to make plain that our InfluenceRanking engine aptly measures academic influence.
-At the same time, it does not provide full details of our engine, whose precise algorithms are proprietary.
-It looks under the hood without taking the engine apart.
+This page provides a technical overview of our InfluenceRanking engine, arguing for the engine’s aptness in measuring academic influence.
+At the same time, this page does not provide full technical details of our engine, whose precise algorithmic characterization is in any case proprietary.
+Here we look under the hood without taking the engine apart.
 For a more user-friendly introduction to the InfluenceRanking engine, see our methodology page.

 Scoring Influence by Person and Discipline